Polar sport zones

 speed should be 6km/h / 3,75 mi or faster and duration 12 minutes minimum.

 Make sure that the foot pod is calibrated.
 Calculation begins when you start recording the session.
 During the session, you may stop once at traffic lights, for example, without interrupting the calculation.

 In the end, your running computer displays a Running Index value and stores the result in the File section.
 Compare your result to the table below.
-Using the software, you can monitor and analyse your progress in Running Index values against time and different running speeds.
-Or compare values from different exercise sessions and analyse them in the short and long term.
+Using the software, you can monitor and analyze your progress in Running Index values against time and different running speeds.
+Or compare values from different exercise sessions and analyze them in the short and long term.

 There may be some daily variation in the Running Indexes due to running circumstances e.g. surface, hills, wind, temperature.